Laish93/CNN-from-scratch-for-MNIST/README.md

 # CNN-from-scratch-for-MNIST

-In this notebook, I have built a Convolutional Neural Network just using Numpy including both forward and backpropagation algorthms.
+In this notebook, Convolutional Neural Network was built by just using Numpy including both forward and backpropagation algorithms.
 Additionally, the results were well validated by the TensorFlow implementation with the same parameters.

   * Convolutional layer
   * ReLU